Jaasam02/ETicketbooking/README.md

 # ETicketbooking
 This GitHub project, titled "e-Ticket Booking," is my academic final year project comprehensive web application that facilitates seamless online bus ticket reservations.
-The frontend is built using HTML, CSS, and JavaScript, ensuring an intuitive and user-friendly interface.
+The frontend is built using HTML, CSS, and JavaScript, ensuring an intuitive and user-friendly interface.on the backend the project employs python with flask as the web framework,providing a robust server-side structure.